CutbackTG/infernal-festival/README.md

 # Technologies Used

-HTML5: For the structure and content of the website.
+- HTML5: For the structure and content of the website.
-CSS3: For styling the site with custom layouts and designs.
+- CSS3: For styling the site with custom layouts and designs.
-Git: Version control to manage project files.
+- Git: Version control to manage project files.
-GitHub Pages: Hosting the live version of the project.
+- GitHub Pages: Hosting the live version of the project.
-RealVisXL v5 Lightning: AI Generation of copyright free images of simulated events and photography.
+- RealVisXL v5 Lightning: AI Generation of copyright free images of simulated events and photography.
+Engline hosted by https://creator.nightcafe.studio/explore

 # Links